jbms/sphinx-immaterial/docs/mermaid_diagrams.rst

     .. md-admonition::
         :class: missing

-        While all `mermaid.js`_ features should work out-of-the-box, This theme will currently only adjust the fonts and colors for `flowcharts`_, `sequence diagrams <sequence-diagrams>`, `class diagrams <class-diagrams>`, `state diagrams <state-diagrams>`, and `entity-relationship diagrams <entity-relationship-diagrams>`.
+        While all `mermaid.js`_ features should work out-of-the-box, this theme will currently only adjust the fonts and colors for `flowcharts`_, `sequence diagrams <sequence-diagrams>`, `class diagrams <class-diagrams>`, `state diagrams <state-diagrams>`, and `entity-relationship diagrams <entity-relationship-diagrams>`.